 - Static Code Analysis: Static program analysis is performed without practically executing the programs.
 It is also called Source Code Analysis.
 It is an attempt to highlight possible vulnerabilities within 'static' (non-running) source code.
 Tool– OWASP LAPSE+

 - Vulnerability Scanning: Vulnerability scanning is an automated approach to finding security vulnerabilities in software.
 These tests can be run as part of vulnerability management by attackers looking to gain unauthorized access.

 - Final Security Review: The Final Security Review (FSR) examines all security activities performed on software before the release.
 This activity includes examining threat models, tool outputs, and performance against the quality gates and bug bars defined during the requirements phase.

-- Monitoring and Process Improvement Plan (Training): Once a problem is identified in a production environment; the security team makes sure that the same problem should be addressed in the planning and design phase only.
+- Monitoring and Process Improvement Plan (Training): Once a problem is identified in a production environment, the security team ensures that the same problem should be addressed only in the planning and design phase.
 They train resources according to that.

 SDL Guidelines in ICT (Information and Communications Technology Industry):